From stories sprung my love for the mediums that bring them to life — photography, writing, and filmmaking.

 And throughout that time, I realized that this business, this brand, can no longer go on solely utilizing one tool to capture stories, but rather expand to telling compelling narratives through photography, film, and writing.
 And then, Chaveli Photography bloomed into Chaveli.co.

-Now, 8 years since opening my business, I’m 25, a soon-to-be wife and mom, and still in love with capturing stories through photography and videography.
+Now, 9 years since opening my business, I’m 26, a wife, a mom, and still in love with capturing stories through photography and videography.

-Together, my fiancé and I began our own media business, C + B Studios, with a focus on wedding and business photography and filmmaking.
-And towards the end of the year, we look forward to having a physical studio location for our business to meet with our clients, host photo/video sessions and education seminars and bring the Tampa/St. Pete creative community together through exciting events.
+Together, my husband and I have our own media business, C + B Studios, with a focus on wedding and business photography and filmmaking.
+And in the future, we look forward to having a physical studio location for our business to meet with our clients, host photo/video sessions and education seminars and bring the Tampa/St. Pete creative community together through exciting events.

 Here’s to capturing more stories.